MetaCoq/metacoq/pcuic/theories/README.md

 | File                | Description                                               |
 |---------------------|-----------------------------------------------------------|
-| [PCUICRenameConv]   | Stability of cumulativities by renaming
+| [PCUICRenameConv]   | Stability of conversion/cumulativity by renaming
-| [PCUICWeakeningConv] | Stability of cumulativities by extension of the local context (special case of renaming)
+| [PCUICWeakeningConv] | Stability of conversion/cumulativity by extension of the local context (special case of renaming)
-| [PCUICInstConv]     | Stability of cumulativities by instantiation
+| [PCUICInstConv]     | Stability of conversion/cumulativity by instantiation
-| [PCUICWeakeningEnvConv] | Stability of cumulativities by global environment extension
+| [PCUICWeakeningEnvConv] | Stability of conversion/cumulativity by global environment extension
-| [PCUICUnivSubstitutionConv] | Stability of cumulativities by substitution of universe variables
+| [PCUICUnivSubstitutionConv] | Stability of conversion/cumulativity by substitution of universe variables
 | [PCUICClosedConv] | Helper lemmas on the closedness predicate
 | [PCUICOnFreeVarsConv] | Helper lemmas for renamings and free variables